Financial Health Calculator

 More small utilities from AppicLab

-The Financial Health Calculator turns the vague idea of “financial fitness” into six measurable ratios: debt-to-asset ratio (total liabilities ÷ total assets) for your long-term burden; the current ratio (cash + investments ÷ debt due within a year) and quick ratio (cash only ÷ debt due within a year) for short-term solvency; emergency-fund months for your cash buffer; debt-service ratio / DSR (monthly debt payments ÷ monthly income) for cash-flow pressure; and savings rate for wealth-building capacity.
-Enter your assets, liabilities and monthly cash flow and the tool instantly computes all six, scores each against widely used benchmarks with a traffic-light, and averages them into a 0–5 overall health score.
+The Financial Health Calculator turns the vague idea of “financial fitness” into four measurable ratios: debt-to-asset ratio (total liabilities ÷ total assets) for your long-term burden; the current ratio (cash + investments ÷ debt due within a year) for short-term solvency; emergency-fund months for your cash buffer; and debt-service ratio / DSR (monthly debt payments ÷ monthly income) for cash-flow pressure.
+Enter your assets, liabilities and monthly cash flow and the tool instantly computes all four, scores each against widely used benchmarks with a traffic-light, and averages them into a 0–5 overall health score.
 Beyond the checkup, it estimates how much more you could safely borrow to invest using two limits — the balance-sheet limit (keep debt ratio ≤ 50%) and the cash-flow limit (keep DSR ≤ 36%) — a figure you can carry straight into the Loan-to-Invest calculator.
 Everything runs locally in your browser; nothing is uploaded.
 For education only — consult a qualified financial adviser for major decisions.